The strongly regular twisted $D_{5,5}(q)$ graph: Twisted Grassmann graphs

 \section{Twisted Grassmann graphs}

-Let us specify what we consider as the two natural generalizations of the van-Dam-Koolen construction to diagram geometries by giving two descriptions of the twisted Grassmann graphs.
+Let us specify what we consider as the two natural generalizations of the Van Dam-Koolen construction to spherical buildings by giving two descriptions of the twisted Grassmann graphs.
 See \cite{BCN,BvM} for any unexplained notation.
 We use algebraic dimensions together with projective terminology: we call $1$-spaces {\it points}, $2$-spaces {\it lines}, $3$-spaces {\it planes}, and $4$-spaces {\it solids}.